milleruk/wordpress-docker-traefik/README.md

 Make sure you have the latest versions of **Docker** and **Docker Compose** installed on your machine.

-Clone this repository or copy the files from this repository into a new folder.
-In the **docker-compose.yml** file you may change the IP address (in case you run multiple containers) or the database from MySQL to MariaDB.

 Make sure to [add your user to the `docker` group](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user) when using Linux.